Rockdale County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury.
-In a jury trial, a panel of your peers will hear the evidence and decide whether you are guilty beyond a reasonable doubt.
-You can also choose a bench trial, where the judge alone decides the case.
+- Jury vs. Bench Trial: You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).

-- What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
-They must also prove that your BAC was 0.08 or higher (if applicable) or that you were less safe to drive as a result of consuming alcohol or drugs.
+- What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
+This can be proven through evidence of your BAC level, field sobriety test performance, and observations of your behavior.

-- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.
+- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause for the traffic stop, or presenting evidence that your driving was not impaired.

 First Offense

 - License Suspension: Minimum 12 months.
-Limited driving permit may be available under certain conditions.
+A limited driving permit may be available under certain conditions.

 - Other Requirements: